Jose Iglesias (baseball): Baltimore Orioles (2020)

 On January 7, 2020, Iglesias signed with the Baltimore Orioles on a one-year deal worth $3 million.
 The deal included a club option for 2021 at an additional $3 million.

 On July 24, 2020, Iglesias was the starting shortstop, making his Orioles debut on Opening Day against the Boston Red Sox.
 He slashed .373/.400/.556 with 17 doubles, three home runs and 24 RBI in 39 games despite lower-body injuries limiting him to 22 defensive starts in 2020.

 Los Angeles Angels (2021)

-One month after the Orioles had exercised his $3.5 million club option on November 1, Iglesias was traded to the Los Angeles Angels for minor-league right-handed pitchers Garrett Stallings and Jean Pinto on December 2, 2020.
-Iglesias played in 114 games for the Angels, hitting .259 with eight home runs and 41 RBIs.
+One month after the Orioles had exercised his $3.5 million club option on November 1, Iglesias was traded to the Los Angeles Angels for minor league right-handed pitchers Garrett Stallings and Jean Pinto on December 2, 2020.
+Iglesias played in 114 games for the Angels, hitting .259 with eight home runs and 41 RBI.
 On September 3, 2021, the Angels released Iglesias, clearing roster space for pitcher Janson Junk.